fourTheorem/slic-starter/README.md

 The CICD process attempts to build and deploy each service in parallel.
 This is done so you get quick feedback and to improve the overall deployment speed.
 It also means that deployment can fail if there are dependencies between services.
 Out of the box, SLIC Starter has a `baseline` module that sets up a Route 53 Hosted Zone and some certificates.
 These are required by the `frontend` and `checklist-service` services, so those builds will fail if the cerificates aren't ready yet.
 This is just one example.
 There are other services that depend on common resources so it will require a few retries in both staging and production before everything is deployed.

+*Note* that deployment of some services can take quite some time!
+In particular, `frontend` deployment will wait until the CloudFront distribution has been created.
+This can take _at least_ 15 minutes.

 You can inspect the failures in the Orchestrator Pipeline view in the CodePipeline console of your CICD account.
 You can retry the `stgDeploy` phase by clicking the _Retry_ button in the pipeline.

 Once you get all services in staging successfully deployed, you might find that the test stage fails.
-This is likely to do with the front end being in accessible.
+This is likely to do with the front end being inaccessible.
 As we already mentioned, your DNS entries will need to be set up.
 Let's understand how this all works better!

 1. CICD will create `NS` and `A` records for staging in your staging account.
 When production deployment happens, it will also create `NS` and `A` records in your production account.
 1. You need to decide who will own the records for your APEX domain, i.e. the parent domain (such as `sliclists.com`)